phanxgames/phanx-mysql/readme.md

 ## Change Log

+<b>0.3.10</b>
+* Improved debug tracing to not be as noisy.
+* Added a new config.json property "showConnectionLeftOpenTrace" to only report when connections are left open.
+This will be enabled by default.

 <b>0.3.9</b>
 * Critical Bug Fixed: Memory leak in the unique guid key generator.
 Keys will no longer remain in memory.